 Extreme stress can also cause female plants to develop male flowers or pollen sacs.
 Therefore, to avoid female green herb plants growing male plant organs, it's important to avoid disrupted photoperiods or green herb nutritional imbalances.

-Unlike female plants, if comparing male vs female plants, which develop resinous buds rich in cannabinoids like THC and CBD, male plants focus on producing pollen and do not form the psychoactive or medicinal buds that are typically harvested for consumption.
+Unlike female plants, if comparing male vs female plants, which develop resinous flowers, male plants focus on producing pollen and do not form the psychoactive or medicinal flowers that are typically harvested for consumption.

 !